- , Fall

 Looking for somewhere to eat this fall in Cape Breton?
 Looking for an authentic experience or simply want to try some locally inspired dishes?
 Here is a culinary guide for your fall trip to Cape Breton that will have you coming back again and again!

-Looking for delicious meal while your watching the leaves change on the Cabot Trail this fall?
-You’re in luck – the GoBistro at Cabot Shores Wilderness Resort stays open year round!
+Looking for a delicious meal while you are watching the leaves change on the Cabot Trail this fall?
+You’re in luck – the GoBistro at Cabot Shores Wilderness Resort stays open year-round!
 Serving delicious local seafood, meats, vegetarian dishes, homemade pasta and more – the menu changes daily.
-They are open for dinner between from 5:30pm – 7:30pm and can cater for big groups, from hungry hikers to family parties to your company’s special occasions.
+They are open for dinner between 5:30 pm – 7:30 pm and can cater for big groups, from hungry hikers to family parties to your company’s special occasions.
 Be sure to reserve by phone (1-902-929-2584) or email ([email protected]).

 Since 2000, the restaurant at the Chanterelle Inn has served a cuisine created from locally sourced ingredients.
 Nightly, their award-winning chef prepares a menu featuring vegetarian, non-vegetarian and seafood main courses, house-made soups, artisan bread, salads and desserts.
 Fully licensed, they serve local wines, beers and a variety of single-malt scotches.
 Entertainment on the verandah is provided by flocks of hummingbirds.
 They are open from 6pm-8pm from May 1st until October 31st but be sure call ahead and secure your seat as reservations are required.